devopsgroup-io/catapult/README.md

 ## Services Setup ##

-Catapult uses several third-party services to pull everything off - below is a list of the required services and setup steps.
+Catapult uses several third-party services to pull everything off - below is a list of the required services and sign-up and configuration steps.

 1. **Hosting:**
-    1. **DigitalOcean** Sign-Up and Configuration
+    1. **DigitalOcean** sign-up and configuration
         1. Create an account at http://digitalocean.com
         2. Create a Personal Access Token at https://cloud.digitalocean.com/settings/applications named "Vagrant" and place the token value in ~/configuration.yml at
            **["company"]["digitalocean_personal_access_token"]**
         3. Add your newly created id_rsa.pub from ~/provisioners/.ssh/id_rsa.pub key in https://cloud.digitalocean.com/settings/security named "Vagrant"
 2. **Repositories:**
-    1. **Bitbucket** Sign-Up and Configuration
+    1. **Bitbucket** sign-up and configuration
         1. Create an account at https://bitbucket.org
             1. Place the email address that you used to sign up for Bitbucket at
             **["company"]["bitbucket_username"]**
             2. Place the password of the account for Bitbucket at
             **["company"]["bitbucket_password"]**
-    2. **GitHub** Sign-Up and Configuration
+    2. **GitHub** sign-up and configuration
         1. Create an account at https://github.com
             1. Place the email address that you used to sign up for GitHub at
             **["company"]["github_username"]**
             2. Place the password of the account for GitHub at
             **["company"]["github_password"]**
 3. **Automated Deployments:**
-    1. **Amazon Web Services** (AWS) EC2 Sign-Up and Configuration (Required for Bamboo)
+    1. **Amazon Web Services** (AWS) EC2 sign-up and configuration (Required for Bamboo)
         1. Create an AWS account https://portal.aws.amazon.com/gp/aws/developer/registration
         2. Sign in to your new AWS console https://console.aws.amazon.com
         3. Go to your AWS Identity and Access Management (IAM) Users Dashboard https://console.aws.amazon.com/iam/home#users